eddmann/eddmann.github.io/_posts/2014/2014-04-12-implementing-rot13-and-rot-n-caesar-ciphers-in-python.md

 ---
 layout: post
 title: 'Implementing ROT13 and ROT(n) Caesar Ciphers in Python'
-meta: 'Multiple implementations to encode and decode Caesar Cipher based messages.'
+meta: 'Discover multiple techniques to encode and decode messages using ROT13 and ROT(n) Caesar ciphers in Python, with practical examples and clear explanations.'
+tags: python algorithms encryption
 ---

 The Caesar cipher (shift cipher) is an extremely simple encryption technique.
-Substitutions of this kind rely on the invariant - replace each plain-text letter by the letter some fixed number of positions across the alphabet.
+Substitutions of this kind rely on an invariant - replacing each plain-text letter with the letter at a fixed number of positions across the alphabet.
-The recipient is then able to successfully decode the encoded message if they are aware of the chosen position system.
+The recipient is then able to decode the encoded message successfully if they are aware of the chosen shift.

 <!--more-->

-ROT13 (aka. rotate by 13 places) is an implementation of this cipher, replacing each letter with the letter 13 positions after it in the given symbol table (typically the alphabet).
+ROT13 (also known as rotate by 13 places) is an implementation of this cipher.
+It replaces each letter with the letter 13 positions later in the given symbol table (typically the alphabet).
-As the basic Latin alphabet is 26 letters long, the same algorithm implementation can be used to decode an encoded subject matter.
+As the basic Latin alphabet is 26 letters long, the same algorithm can be used to decode an encoded message.

 ## Basic Implementation

-Using Python 3.4 as the implementation language we are able to simply use the provided (_batteries included_) 'encode' method as shown below.
+Using Python 3.4 as the implementation language, we are able to simply use the provided (_batteries included_) 'encode' method as shown below.

 ```python
 def rot13(s):